 - Increased reach for child protection and welfare services in Tanga

-- Transportation for orphaned, abandoned, abused and neglected children who live in Tanga city to attend a free early childhood education and other health and wellbeing services via Pamoja Leo
+- Transportation for orphaned, abandoned, abused and neglected children who live in Tanga city to attend free early childhood education and other health and wellbeing services via Pamoja Leo

 - Transportation of the senior Girls Group; enabling them to carry out outreach and mentoring work for child protection, education and health topics

-- General school bus transportation; to bring children to school who otherwise would not be able to attend due to health implications and or other disabilities
+- General school bus transportation; to bring children to school who otherwise would not be able to attend due to health implications and/or other disabilities

 “Kindness is a gift the deaf can hear and the blind can see” –Mark Twain.

 Between July and September we have supported another 21 Eye Camps.
 Working with our partners on the ground and with the help of our generous supporters, we have been able to facilitate over 500 cataract surgeries.
-One camp in particular screened over 5000 patients and delivered 238 cataracts and 25 other minor eye related surgeries.
+One camp in particular screened over 5000 patients and delivered 238 cataract and 25 other minor eye related surgeries.
 These life changing surgeries are vital in aiding the needy across rural areas of Kenya, Tanzania and India.